Agreement (political party): Internal conflict

 In 2020 and 2021, the United Right coalition was affected by actions of rebellious MPs.
 It by itself was caused by results of 2019 parliamentary elections, when Law and Justice was reduced to 199 MPs and United Poland and Agreement increased their tallies to 18 MPs each.
 This led to notion that is enough for just some MPs in one of constituent parties (and not a whole party) to rebel and bring down the government.
-This has happened on several occasions, although never managing to dissolved the alliance itself.
+This has happened on several occasions, although never managing to dissolve the alliance itself.

 The first such instances were during the preparations to 2020 presidential election.
 The Agreement Party did not support the Law and Justice proposal on postal voting in these elections.

 A second crucial instance was when near-total abortion ban was drafted, which originally was brought by United Poland, but the Law and Justice and the Agreement party were initially sceptical about the notion.
 The third major rift was during the proposed changes to animal rights' which proposed no animal breeding for fur production and energy policies which proposed speeding up the reduction of coal production and the sudden suspension of Ostrołęka power plant construction.
 The Law and Justice had proposed the opposite policies in their election manifestos, but due to pressure from leader of the party, Jarosław Kaczyński, and the European Commission, the policies were changed.

 By the beginning of February 2021, conflict between Adam Bielan and Gowin was reported.
 Bielan disputed the party leadership election results, which led to Gowin's reelection.
 Bielan and four other members later were expelled from the party.
 In June 2021, the faction resurrected The Republicans.

 Karol Rabenda announced that some Agreement members will join the Republican association and restructure it into a party, and that the newly formed party will subsequently join the governing coalition as a full member.
 In response, the Law and Justice chairman Jarosław Kaczyński made a speech praising the new reformed party.